 "Software for Dependable Systems" tackles the question of how can we know if a system, and in particular the software, is dependable?
 When we let code loose on an unsuspecting public, how much assurance can we offer that the stuff will run correctly, all of the time?

 Currently, engineers building safety-critical applications typically use standards like DO-178B or IEC 61508 to guide the development process.
 These are prescriptive approaches that mandate certain aspects of how the software gets built.
 For instance, at the highest level of DO-178B MC/DC (Modified Condition/Decision Coverage) testing is required.
-MC/DC hopes to insure that the code is totally tested.
+MC/DC hopes to ensure that the code is totally tested.
 Seems like a great idea, but there's little evidence about how effective it really is.

 The agile community promotes people over process.
 Most certification standards take the opposite tack.
 "Software for Dependable Systems" stresses the importance of both process and people.
 But they go further, and express the conviction that software will always be of unknown quality - which is scary for a safety-critical application - unless there's more positive proof it is indeed correct.